LtAirman/ChargeFieldTopics/README.md

-The first rotation control, grpAn, spins the 'Carousel', which includes the front/back and left/right objects (neutrons or protons) connected to the center slot and not not the up/down directions on the atom's main vertical column.
-The output displays the up/down column sideways to save space, the orbital camera allows view from most any angle.
+The first rotation control, grpAn, spins the 'Carousel', which includes the front/back and left/right objects (neutrons or protons) connected to the center slot but not in the up/down directions on the atom's main vertical column.
+The output displays the up/down atomic dimension sideways to save space, the orbital camera allows views from most angles.
 The rest of the rotation controls spin each of the slots.
-If a slot is unoccupied, the corresponding slot rotation control has nothing to spin and will not work.
+If a slot is unoccupied, the corresponding slot rotation control has nothing to spin and will not work erroring just that control.

 The reference's ***SECTION 9: THE NUCLEUS*** contains descriptions and diagrams of charge channeling and charge